DragonSenses/Algorithms/LeetCode/76-minimum-window-substring/problem.md

 The answer is the smallest valid window.

 For example, given `S = "ABAACBAB"` and `T = "ABC"`, our answer window is "ACB".
 Below is one of the possible valid windows.

+## **Algorithm**

+1. We start with two pointers, `left` and `right`, both initially pointing to the first element of the string `S`.

+2. We use the right pointer to expand the window until we get a valid window, i.e., a window that contains all the characters of `T`.

+3. Once we have a valid window, we move the left pointer ahead one step at a time.
+If the window remains valid, we keep updating the minimum window size.

+4. If the window is no longer valid, we repeat step 2 onward.